attilamacskasy/openidsync/README.md

 - The end‑of‑run summary table prints to console and is recorded in the audit log.

 Graph prerequisites:
-- For Online mode with existing App Registration: assign Microsoft Graph Application permission `User.Read.All` and grant admin consent.
+- For Online mode with existing App Registration: assign Microsoft Graph Application permissions `User.Read.All` and `Directory.Read.All` and grant admin consent.
 Provide `TenantId`, `ClientId`, and set the secret via env var.
-- For `-AutoCreateGraphApp`: sign in with delegated scopes `Application.ReadWrite.All` and `Directory.ReadWrite.All` to create an app, service principal, client secret, and attempt to grant `User.Read.All`.
+- For `-AutoCreateGraphApp`: sign in with delegated scopes `Application.ReadWrite.All` and `Directory.ReadWrite.All` to create an app, service principal, client secret, and attempt to grant `User.Read.All` and `Directory.Read.All`.
 If consent fails (e.g., Entra Free or insufficient privileges), grant it later in the portal.
 - `-AssignDirectoryReaderToApp` (optional): assigns the built-in directory role "Directory Readers" to your app's service principal.
 Requires delegated admin capable of role assignments (e.g., Privileged Role Administrator or Global Administrator).
 This does not grant write capabilities; it's optional.

 Security notes for auditors:
-- App-only runs are strictly read-only against Microsoft Graph.
-Only `User.Read.All` (Application) is granted.
+- App-only runs are strictly read-only against Microsoft Graph. `User.Read.All` and `Directory.Read.All` (Application) are granted.
 - If you choose to assign Directory Readers via `-AssignDirectoryReaderToApp`, the delegated sign-in will request `RoleManagement.ReadWrite.Directory` to perform the one-time role assignment; this is not needed for normal syncing.

 Graph modules (PowerShell 5.1):